 Here are 5 nutrition claims that I believe lead consumers to believe something that just isn’t so.

-The truth is that there are FDA regulations for the use of the word “organic” in product labeling and advertising and none for “natural” (see organic posts for more details on buying organic).
+The truth is that there are FDA regulations for the use of the word “organic” in product labeling and advertising and none for “natural.”
 The FDA has not officially defined the term “natural.”
 In fact, they stick to their 1993 policy: “FDA has not established a formal definition for the term ‘natural’, however the agency has not objected to the use of the term on food labels provided it is used in a manner that is truthful and not misleading and the product does not contain added color, artificial flavors, or synthetic substances.”

-2) Trans-fat Free: If trans-fat were a celebrity, it would never work in Hollywood again.
-Its negative publicity and health recommendations coupled with newer mandatory labeling on packages (starting in 2006) has consumers concerned.
+If trans-fat were a celebrity, it would never work in Hollywood again.
+Its negative publicity and health recommendations coupled with newer mandatory labeling on packages (starting in 2006) have consumers concerned.
 So when consumers see a “trans-fat free” food label, they feel good about buying it.

 Look for the Whole Grains Council’s whole grain stamp which means the product has at least 1/2 a serving of whole grains.
 The stamp has the grams listed on it (see right).